Josh Gibson: Death

 In early 1943, Gibson fell into a coma and was diagnosed with a brain tumor.
 After regaining consciousness, he refused the option of surgical removal and lived the next four years with recurring headaches.
-In 1944, Gibson was hospitalized in Washington, D.C. at Gallinger Hospital for mental observation.
+In 1944, Gibson was hospitalized in Washington, D.C., at Gallinger Hospital for mental observation.
 On January 20, 1947, Gibson died of a stroke at 35 years old in Pittsburgh.
 He was buried at the Allegheny Cemetery in the Lawrenceville neighborhood of Pittsburgh, where he lay in an unmarked grave until a small plaque was placed in 1975.

 Legacy

-Even though Jackie Robinson became the first black player in modern major league history in April 1947, Larry Doby, who broke the American League color barrier that July, felt that Gibson was the best black player in 1945 and 1946.
+Larry Doby, who broke the American League color barrier in July 1947, felt that Gibson was the best black player in 1945 and 1946; over even Jackie Robinson, who became the first black player in modern Major League history in April 1947 playing in the National League.
 Doby said in an interview later, "One of the things that was disappointing and disheartening to a lot of the black players at the time was that Jack was not the best player.
 The best was Josh Gibson.
 I think that's one of the reasons why Josh died so early — he was heartbroken."

 In 1972, Gibson and Buck Leonard became the second and third players, behind Satchel Paige, inducted into the Baseball Hall of Fame based on their careers in the Negro leagues.
 Gibson's Hall of Fame plaque claims "almost 800" home runs for his career, although this number cannot be substantiated.

 Although validation of statistics continues to prove difficult for Negro league players, the lack of verifiable figures has led to various amusing tall tales about players such as Gibson.
-An example of such: In the bottom of the ninth at Pittsburgh, down a run, with a runner on base and two outs, Gibson hits one high and deep, so far into the twilight sky that it disappears, apparently winning the game.
+An example of such: in the bottom of the ninth at Pittsburgh, down a run, with a runner on base and two outs, Gibson hits one high and deep, so far into the twilight sky that it disappears, apparently winning the game.
 The next day, the same two teams are playing again, now in Washington.
 Just as the teams have positioned themselves on the field, a ball falls out of the sky, and a Washington outfielder grabs it.
 The umpire yells to Gibson, "You're out!
 In Pittsburgh, yesterday!"

-The U.S. Postal Service issued a 33-cent U.S. commemorative postage stamp which features a painting of Gibson and includes his name.
+In 2000, the U.S. Postal Service issued a 33-cent U.S. commemorative postage stamp which features a painting of Gibson in a Crawfords uniform.